Stress Urinary Incontinence

 The Boston product liability lawyers at Breakstone, White & Gluck specialize in handling cases involving defective medical devices.
 If you have experienced injuries as a result of transvaginal mesh surgery, it is critical to preserve your rights.
-For a free legal consultation, contact us today at 617-723-7676 or use our contact form.
+For a free legal consultation, contact us today at use our contact form.

 You can learn more about our results for clients by visiting our Case Results page.